Prime Sentinel

 Prime Sentinels are an advanced type of fictional Sentinel appearing in American comic books published by Marvel Comics.
-They are depicted as a humans-turned-cyborgs that uses nanotechnology from the "Days of Future Past" alternate future.
+They are depicted as humans transformed into cyborgs via nanotechnology.
 Like the original Sentinels, they are typically depicted as antagonists to the X-Men.

 Creation

 The Prime Sentinels were created when Bastion initiates the "Operation: Zero Tolerance" program.
 These Sentinels are humans fitted with cybernetic nanotech implants which, upon activation, transform them into armored beings with powerful weapons systems.
 The Sentinels are set up as sleeper agents, unaware of their natures until a signal from the Operation: Zero Tolerance base activates their programming.
 Bastion uses the Sentinels to capture Professor X for his own purposes, as well as attack various mutants associated with the X-Men across the country.
-Bastion and his Prime Sentinels are eventually defeated by the X-Men with help from the government agency S.H.I.E.L.D., which shuts down Operation: Zero Tolerance.

 Powers and abilities

 Prime Sentinels are equipped with several technological enhancements which give them flight, enhanced physical abilities, optic lasers, and the ability to dampen or disrupt the powers of mutants around them.
 On board scanning and homing sensors which enable them to detect mutants within their vicinity.
 Omega Prime Sentinels, like Karima Shapandar, are equipped with mechanical regeneration coupled with some level of electromagnetic powers.
 Omega Sentinels also possess adaptive countermeasure facilities which enable them to create weaponry tailored to counter specific mutants.

-In X-Men 2000 Annual they, like Omega Sentinels, are shown to have limited nano-mechanical morphing abilities that enable them to sprout cannon artillery from their bodies.
-Additionally, Prime Sentinels are able to inject nanites into other humans, transforming them into Prime Sentinels.